-As a refresher, a content offer is a valuable piece of information that is leveraged to gather contact information on websites.
-Content offers help marketers generate leads from their company’s website and can be delivered in a number of formats including these examples:
+A content offer is a valuable piece of information that is leveraged to gather contact information on websites.
+Content offers help marketers generate leads from their company’s website and can be delivered in a number of formats, such as:

-Don’t Assume Seniors Are All Alike: The term “senior” can apply to anyone that is over 50.
+The term “senior” can theoretically apply to anyone older than the age of 50.
 With that in mind, seniors who range in age from 50 to 100 are significantly different from one another.
-A woman in her eighties is more likely to be widowed and less active, while a man in his early sixties may be working and married.
-Point being is that you have to know your buyer personas even when creating content offers for seniors.
+In some cases, a woman in her eighties is more likely to be widowed and less active, while a man in his early sixties may be working and married.
+But seniors cover the gamut of lifestyles and experiences, which is why your buyer personas are crucial for creating content offers.

-Develop Offers for Their Children or Loved Ones: When your target audience includes seniors who are significantly influenced by their children or loved ones, create offers that appeal to those influencers.
-For example, “How to Tell if a Parent Requires Senior Care” is a content offer that would appeal to a concerned child.
+When your target audience includes seniors who are significantly influenced by their children or loved ones, create offers that appeal to those influencers.
+For example, “How to Tell if a Parent Requires Senior Living” is a content offer that would appeal to a concerned child.

-Integrate On and Offline Marketing: While seniors are becoming more and more tech-savvy and connected to online resources, they do still frequently engage with offline content.
-There are several ways you can integrate on and offline offers, but here a few quick tips:
+Although seniors are becoming more and more tech savvy and digitally connected, they do still frequently engage with offline content.
+There are several ways you can integrate online and offline offers, including:

-Promote Offers on Social Media: According to data from Mashable.com, 60% of 50-64-year-olds and 43% of Americans over 65 actively uses social media.
-With increasingly more seniors adopting social media every day, there is a big advantage to spreading the word about your content offers through social media.
+According to data from Mashable, 60 percent of 50 to 64 year olds and 43 percent of Americans over the age of 65 actively use social media.
+With more seniors adopting social media every day, there is a big advantage to spreading the word about your content offers through social media.

-Use the Right Design Elements: Seniors are more likely to have vision problems, which means it is important to keep design simple with a lot of white space, use larger fonts, avoid colors like green, blue, or yellow, and finally, use images that represent the senior population well like active and happy seniors.
+Seniors are more likely to have vision problems, which means it's important to keep your website design simple.
+Use a lot of white space and larger fonts; avoid using green, blue, or yellow; and use imagery of active, happy seniors that best represent the senior population you're targeting.